otrv4/otrv4/architecture-decisions/002-key-management.md

 provide post-compromise secrecy, support out-of-order resilence and asynchronicity (through the usage of prekey ensembles uploaded to a server).

+Because of the usage of the Double Ratchet Algorithm, a correct way for initializing it after a DAKE must be taken into consideration.
+To preserve the security proofs of both DAKEs used in OTRv4 [\[4\]](#references), initial ephemeral keys (that are not used for the Ring Signature or the derivation of the first Mixed Shared Secret) must be used.
+These keys can be simply attached to the first two interactive DAKE messages (the Identity message and the Auth-R message) and to the second non-interactive DAKE message (the Non-Interactive-Auth message).
+This design composes properly with the security proofs, as it can be modeled as if the ratcheting ephemeral public keys are exchanged in two flows before any DAKE even begins.
+Furthermore, these ratcheting ephemeral public keys should be included in the "Phi" value.

 As OTRv4 reveals the MAC keys, it is worth to note that OTR version 2 contains a vulnerability related to message authentication when the revelation of MAC keys is done immediately by both participants in a